Skip to main content

 Vector Representation

-Vectors are quantities that have both magnitude and direction, represented in a coordinate system by arrows.
-In this context, vectors A and B are expressed in terms of their components along the x-axis (i) and y-axis (j).
-Understanding how to plot these vectors involves recognizing their starting point, direction, and length, which correspond to their respective component values.
+Vectors are quantities that have both magnitude and direction, represented in a coordinate system using components along the axes.
+In this case, vectors A and B are expressed in terms of their i (horizontal) and j (vertical) components, allowing for easy visualization and manipulation in a two-dimensional space.

 Recommended video: